serendeepia/playbook/_docs/6_1_data_management.md

 title: Data management
 ---

-We try to be an open company and keep must of our data public but there are some cases when we need to follow the law and keep the data private and restricted to only few members in the organization.
+We try to be an open company and keep most of our data public but there are some cases when we need to follow the law and keep the data private and restricted to only few members in the organization.
 We describe below our privacy policy and our data breach policy.

 ## Security